zana-a/emerald/Notes.md

 - Statement parser removed as there was no need for it
 - Rename to cond and loop was purely aesthetical and allows for room in future for c styled if and while if need be.
+- static types introduced in order to make operations feasible
+- static types introduced to give user more control over the type they assign to variables
+- variables now have a mutability modifier so that by default things are immutable

 TODO